 The final cost won’t be known until we have obtained resource consent, completed detailed designs and expert costing reviews, and we have a preferred tenderer.

-Council’s contribution of $3.6m to the project, will be considered as part of the Long-Term Plan.
+Council’s contribution of $3.6m to the project, has been confirmed as part of the 2021-51 Long-term Plan.
 Further funding is being sought from Waka Kotahi NZ Transport Agency ($3.9m) and external funding sources ($3.2m).
 Applications will start in the new year.

 We have a commitment in principal from Waka Kotahi.
 Further funding sources will be investigated over the next 12 to 18 months.